Benjamin-Earley/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

     With adaptive layouts, layout widths are hard coded at each media query and designs are developed with specific devices in mind.
-However, with fully responsive layouts, responsive unites are used frequently and the design works with thousands of devices, thus taking longer to build that adaptive layouts.
+However, with fully responsive layouts, responsive unites are used frequently and the design works with thousands of devices, thus taking longer to build than adaptive layouts.

 2. Describe what it means to be mobile first vs desktop first.